Income criteria

 - For half yearly bonus and commission, at least 2 of the 4 proofs (including the most recent one) must show a payment.

-- For Weekly/Fortnightly paid applicants only – where no BOC is on the latest payslip, but the payslip clearly shows holiday/sick pay, you don't need to obtain a subsequent payslip.
+- For Weekly/Fortnightly paid applicants only – where no BOC is on the latest payslip, but the payslip shows holiday/sick pay, you don't need to obtain a subsequent payslip.

 - If you're using a combination of BOC (e.g. bonus and overtime), each type of BOC must be on the provided proofs.

-Monthly / 4 weekly | The average amount from the latest 3 payslips | Latest 3 consecutive payslips from the same employer The most recent payslip can't be £0. |
+Bonus / Overtime / Commission (BOC) | Monthly / 4 weekly | The average amount from the latest 3 payslips | Latest 3 consecutive payslips from the same employer The most recent payslip can't be £0. |

 Fortnightly |

-The average amount from the latest 6 payslips divided by 12 and then keyed as weekly.
-Please note: Where no BOC is present on the latest payslip, but the payslip clearly shows holiday/sick pay, you do not need to obtain a subsequent payslip. |
+Add the total BOC from the last 6 fortnightly payslips, and then divide this by 12.
+Key this as weekly.
+Please note: Where no BOC is present on the latest payslip, but the payslip shows holiday/sick pay, you do not need to obtain a subsequent payslip. |

 Latest 6 consecutive payslips from the same employer The most recent payslip can't be £0 unless it shows holiday/sick pay. |